 The successes of Hezbollah, the NDF, and affiliated Iranian proxy forces in the Syrian theater have expanded Iran's objectives within Syria.
 What began as an Iranian-sponsored attempt to create a "Useful Syria" from the regime's major cities and economic centers has now become a more ambitious campaign to retake the entire country.
-With the Assad regime and allied forces - including Hezbollah and other Iranian proxy militias - establishing a presence at the key Iraqi-Syrian border crossings of altanf and retaking control of Abu Kamal, and Iranian-sponsored members of the Popular Mobilization Forces reaching the Syrian border from the Iraqi side, Iran is looking to open two transit routes from Iraq into Syria.
+Iran's provision of economic, military, and proxy support was critical in stabilizing Assad's rule until Russia's entry into the civil war in 2015.